spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 If you're managing the base domain by yourself somehow, you'll need to set up serving of some `/.well-known/matrix/*` files from it via HTTPS.

-To make things easy for you to set up, this playbook generates and hosts 2 well-known files on the Matrix domain's server.
-The files are generated at `/matrix/static-files/.well-known/matrix/` and hosted at `https://matrix.example.com/.well-known/matrix/server` and `https://matrix.example.com/.well-known/matrix/client`, even though this is the wrong place to host them.
+To make things easy for you to set up, this playbook generates and hosts a few well-known files on the Matrix domain's server.
+The files are generated at the `/matrix/static-files/public/.well-known/matrix/` path on the server and hosted at URLs like `https://matrix.example.com/.well-known/matrix/server` and `https://matrix.example.com/.well-known/matrix/client`, even though this is the wrong place to host them.

 You have two options when it comes to installing the files on the base domain's server: